Overconvergent \(p\)-adic modular forms for small primes#

 False

 Return the series expansion precision of this overconvergent modular form.
-(This is not the same as the \(p\)-adic precision of the coefficients.)

 EXAMPLES:

-sage: OverconvergentModularForms(5, 6, 1/3,prec=15).gen(1).prec()
+sage: OverconvergentModularForms(5, 6, 1/3, prec=15).gen(1).prec()

 15